 Millennials.
 They are a tough bunch, aren’t they?
 Seemingly fickle, fleeting, and fearless.
 While these characteristics seem like a challenge to deal with in the workplace, when channeled towards productive pursuits, can mean endless amounts of energy in the things they have been tasked to accomplish.
 All it takes is a little understanding on our part – so here are 4 simple steps to help us get there:

 To first understand millennials, you have to empathise with them.
 One effective tool Design Thinking practitioners utilise to achieve this is through probing, asking a lot of “why” questions.
 It also helps to listen intently to understand, and not to respond.
-As the “older” generation, we tend to want to impart advice to millennials, reaching into our collection of past experiences in order to teach them a lesson.
+As the “older” generation, we tend to want to impart advice to millennials, reaching into our collection of past experiences to offer lessons.
 Listening, however, doesn’t just mean agreeing with what they say – it’s about understanding how they tick, and using that to inspire them in ways which resonate with them.
-Who knows?
 They might even surprise you with their diverse, well-thought-out insights and viewpoints.

 Millennials thrive in creative environments.
 They require ample personal space when they are working, which is why a lot of companies today adopt an “open workplace” culture.
 This usually symbolises open communication, a lack of hierarchy, and the freedom to explore new things.
 By imposing restrictions such as bureaucracies on them, they feel stifled, and this can make them lose the motivation and inspiration to be creative.
 That’s why in Design Thinking, we always encourage our participants to be open and bold in their approach.